adammccartney/pwebsite/content/programming/idk-guile-guix.md

 ## guix

 Guix is a distribution of the GNU operating system.
-It\'s designed around the philosophy of \"the purely functional software deployment model\" that was described by Eelco Dolstra, the inventor of Nix, in his PhD thesis.
+It\'s designed around the philosophy of [The Purely Functional Software Deployment Model](https://edolstra.github.io/pubs/phd-thesis.pdf). that was described by Eelco Dolstra, the inventor of [Nix](https://nixos.org/), in his PhD thesis.
 It shares many fundamental ideas and patterns with NixOS - shells and containers that enable isolated environments, declaritive package management that makes it possible to manage dependencies and specify reproducible builds of software.
 Both distros have a package manager that can be installed in foreign distributions, and I\'ve had the chance to play around with both a bit over the past couple of years.
 One of the major differences is Nix\'s choice of a custom domain specific language (DSL).
 Guix on the other hand opts to use guile scheme.
 Scheme is generally considered to be an excellent language for writing DSLs, and one of the main lessons from Structure and Interpretation of Computer Programs is the idea of \"Metalinguistic Abstraction\".
 This is a fancy way to say inventing new languages to solve a problem.
 And the authors of that book contend this is one of the core skills of computer programming.

 So, it\'s the prospect of hacking in a language that has more universal applicability that makes Guix the more interesting of the two projects